Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Introduction

 To bridge this performance gap, recent research has turned to GPUs as the primary acceleration platform~\cite{asplos-2026-cheddar,tches-2021-100x,isca-2025-neo,hpca-2025-warpdrive}.
 GPUs offer massive parallelism and high memory bandwidth, making them a compelling platform for the large-degree polynomial arithmetic inherent to FHE.
 State-of-the-art implementations, such as Cheddar~\cite{asplos-2026-cheddar}, have demonstrated remarkable speedups over baseline implementations based on CPUs~\cite{wahc-2021-hexl, wahc-2020-lattigo, wahc-2022-openfhe} or even FPGAs~\cite{hpca-2023-poseidon, hpca-2023-fab, hpca-2025-effact}.

 Prior GPU studies have sought acceleration opportunities from various directions.
 First, numerous studies have focused on optimizing compute-intensive FHE kernels, particularly the number-theoretic transform (NTT)~\cite{iiswc-2020-ntt, hpca-2023-tensorfhe, hpca-2025-warpdrive, isca-2025-neo}.
 This line of work includes TensorFHE~\cite{hpca-2023-tensorfhe}, WarpDrive~\cite{hpca-2025-warpdrive}, and Neo~\cite{isca-2025-neo}, which repurpose otherwise idle data pipelines, such as tensor cores and FP64 units, on NVIDIA GPUs to accelerate integer operations required in FHE, thereby achieving additional arithmetic throughput.
 On top of these compute optimizations, several studies~\cite{tches-2021-100x, asplos-2026-cheddar, ispass-2025-fideslib, isca-2025-neo, hpca-2025-warpdrive} apply kernel fusion to reduce memory transfers and kernel launch overheads.
-Cheddar is a prominent example, reporting some of the fastest execution times along with HEAAN2~\cite{heaan2}, a proprietary GPU library.

 Despite these efforts, the research community still lacks a systematic analysis of the current bottlenecks in GPU-based FHE execution and hence has remaining optimization opportunities.
 We address this gap through a comprehensive microarchitectural study spanning individual kernels to full FHE workloads.